 Autumn Salmon

 Autumn salmon can look completely different in many ways to a fresh silver salmon.
 Some of these Autumn fish have been in freshwater for months, and therefore take on the colour of their environment.
-In addition a chemical change occurs in salmon prior to spawning.
+In addition a chemical change occurs within the pigmentation of the salmon’s scales, prior to spawning.

 Firstly male salmon, develop a Kype, as you will see in the image above.
 Secondly this is a sex like characteristic, causing a curvature of the lower jaw in cock fish.
 Secondly, the salmon in the photo above, has also developed spawning colouration.
 Also, in Scotland, we call these salmon, “Tartan Fish” and this fish is almost in full breeding dress.